 Patanjali, in his yoga sutra has only mentioned what postures qualifies as a yoga asana, know where has he mentioned the number and the names of any Yoga asanas.

 The significance of asana in the plan of the eight steps of yoga (Ashtanga yoga) is just a step – for providing steadiness- essential for mastering the other steps ( pranayama, Pratyahara, Dharana etc.) coming after it in the sequence of steps comprising Patanjali yoga.

 From this correlation of Yoga postures with nature began the inclusion of the various qualities of the nature into the techniques of doing yoga asanas.
 The main premise on which this concept was based was that the the same natural elements which constitute nature also form the citta ( personality complex) of an individual.

 They found the presence of the entire universe within the man; the discovery of the energy channels ( nadis) and Chakras lead the tantrics to believe that the yoga asanas are the physical representations of the divine energy in their balance, poise and steadiness.

 The significance of yoga asanas in modern world is just limited to the benefits they provide to the physical body.
 The spiritual significance of asanas is lost behind the hazy chaos of modern living.
 Number and variety in everything amuses the modern man more than the minimalist living.

 Guidelines for doing Yoga Asanas

-Apart from the two criteria ( steadiness & Comfort) as mentioned by Patanjali a number of other considerations, as detailed here, need to be adhered to in order to intensify the benefits of yoga asanas as the right technique of doing yoga poses play an important role in the ways Yoga works out your body.
+Apart from the two criteria ( steadiness & Comfort) as mentioned by Patanjali a number of other considerations related to attitude, action, and alignment also need to be adhered to in order to intensify the benefits of Hatha yoga asanas as the right technique of doing yoga poses play an important role in the ways Yoga works out your body.

-The best time for doing Yoga asanas is early morning or early evening
+- The best time for doing Yoga asanas is early morning or early evening

-Yoga asanas must be done on an empty stomach at least 3-4 hours after a heavy meal
+- Yoga asanas must be done on an empty stomach at least 3-4 hours after a heavy meal

-Dynamic asanas must be avoided during sickness
+- Dynamic asanas must be avoided during sickness

-The mind must remain disconnected from the senses while doing the asanas
+- The mind must remain disconnected from the senses while doing the asanas

-The rhythm of the movements and breathing as indicated must be strictly adhered to
+- The rhythm of the movements and breathing as indicated must be strictly adhered to

-Never do yoga asanas while in a rush or a state of restlessness
+- Never do yoga asanas while in a rush or a state of restlessness

-The mind must be focused on the recommended part of the body for each asana
+- The mind must be focused on the recommended part of the body for each asana

-Ladies must avoid dynamic asanas while they are menstruating
+- Ladies must avoid dynamic asanas while they are menstruating

-In case of any sickness, adhere to the related contraindications for each yoga asana
+- In case of any sickness, adhere to the related contraindications for each yoga asana

-All yoga asana practice must end with relaxation, and do very light activity, for some time ,immediately after coming out of relaxation
+- All yoga asana practice must end with relaxation, and do very light activity, for some time immediately after coming out of relaxation

-Practice yoga asanas 7 times a week at the same place and time
+- Practice yoga asanas 7 times a week at the same place and time

-Start being aware of the body posture while being engaged in the day to day activities
+- Start being aware of the body posture while being engaged in the day to day activities

-The place for practicing the yoga asanas clear of any obstructions, and clean
+- The place for practicing the yoga asanas clear of any obstructions, and clean

-Always use a yoga mat or a blanket as a base for practicing yoga asanas
+- Always use a yoga mat or a blanket as a base for practicing yoga asanas